Prem324/ai-resume-analyzer/README.md

 2.  **ATS Match**: Paste a Job Description into the designated area, then upload your resume to see your match percentage and missing keywords.
 3.  **Export**: Click "Generate PDF Report" to get a clean, professional document of your results.

-## 🌐 Deployment

-Refer to the [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions on hosting the application on platforms like Render, Vercel, or DigitalOcean.

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.